 Each of the Parties to this MOA is responsible for ensuring that its obligations under Subtitle C of RCRA are met.
-Upon granting of final authorization by EPA, the State will assume primary responsibility for implementing the authorized provisions of the State hazardous waste program within its boundaries.
-The State will conduct its hazardous waste program consistent with existing EPA program policies and guidancee, and intends to follow future EPA program policies and guidance, consistent with State law and regulations.
-EPA will retain its responsibility to ensure full and faithful execution of the requirements of RCRA, including direct implementation of HSWA in the event the State is not authorized to act thereunder.
-The Director and the Regional Administrator agree to maintain a high level of cooperation between their respective staffs in a partnership to assure successful and effective administration of the State Program.
-While EPA retains responsibility for the direct implementation of those provisions of HSWA for
+Upon granting of final authorization by EPA, the State shall assume primary responsibility for implementing the authorized provisions of the State hazardous waste program within its boundaries.
+The State will conduct its hazardous waste program in a manner consistent with EPA program policies and guidance1.
+EPA shall retain its responsibility to ensure full and faithful execution of the requirements of RCRA, including direct implementation of HSWA in the event the State is not authorized to act thereunder.
+The Director and the Regional Administrator agree to maintain a high level of cooperation and coordination between their respective staffs in a partnership to assure successful and effective administration of the State program.
+While EPA retains responsibility for the direct implementation of those provisions of HSWA for which the State is not authorized, EPA and the State intend to coordinate the implementation of these provisions to the greatest degree possible.